Aiven-Open/nomad-droplets-autoscaler/README.md

 - `snapshot_id` `(string: <required>)` - The Droplet image ID.

-- `user_data` `(string: "")` - A string of the desired User Data for the Droplet or a path to a file containing the User Data
+- `user_data` `(string: "")` - A (raw or base64-encoded) string of the desired User Data for the Droplet, or a path to a file containing the User Data

 - `ssh_keys` `(string: "")` - A comma-separated list of SSH fingerprints to enable